About My Zen Path

 So when I do something in harmony with my original nature, I follow my own path, which is essentially My Zen Path!

 What I had thought of as a deeply personal journey turned out be a nascent need of many other professionals.
-It doesn’t matter whether you know Maslow’s hierarchy, self-actualization and all that jargon, aligning your work with your original nature, your own being is a bliss that everyone could achieve.
-And that’s the reason for existence of this website and my work around it!
+It doesn’t matter whether you know Maslow’s hierarchy, self-actualization and all that jargon; aligning your work with your original nature, your own being is a bliss that everyone could benefit from.
+And that’s the reason for My Zen Path and my work around it.

-This website in a way is the culmination of all that I have been doing for the past few years.
-Since its launch in Nov 2015, I have been writing articles, stories on My Zen Path that would encourage all of us to rethink our work and life – for individuals as well as within the organizational work culture.
-I believe the resources here would be useful for individuals keen on their own self-exploration, self-actualization as well as for organizations looking for talent management insights!
+Since its launch in Nov 2015, I am writing articles, stories here that would encourage all of us to rethink our work and life – for individuals as well as within the organizational work culture.
+I believe the resources here would be useful for individuals keen on their own self-exploration, self-actualization as well as for organizations looking for talent management insights.

-This is what I am doing through My Zen Path as it continues to evolve –
+This is what I offer through My Zen Path as it continues to evolve –

 - I enjoy writing articles about various theories, books, inspiring people and my own musings about work and life here on MyZenPath.com.
 The website also features several TED talks and other videos based on exciting ideas or noteworthy individuals.
-I use several inventories myself and for my clients, so you can find many resources (inventories, tests etc.) here to gain deeper self-knowledge; such as MBTI personality type, your strengths, your career concepts and so on.
+I use multiple psychometric inventories myself and for my clients, so you can find many resources (inventories, tests etc.) here to gain deeper self-knowledge; such as personality inventories, your strengths, your career interests and so on.

 - I also like to help people with their self-explorations and career decisions, including career transitions.
 I strongly believe that you should choose your work (doing) based on who you are (being) and what you really love doing.
 I have helped few individuals through personal consulting sessions and this work is immensely gratifying for me.
 My role in these sessions is not as a career counselor, but I am more of a self-exploration facilitator and I love connecting the dots.
 If you’re interested, contact me for more details.

 If you like what My Zen Path is becoming, do share the articles, stories and resources with your friends and on social media.
-Subscribe to the free Newsletter to ensure that you do not miss the latest stories, updates or events.
+Subscribe to the free monthly newsletter to ensure that you do not miss the latest stories, updates or events.

 The journey of self-exploration is lifelong.
-It is different for different people.
-All you really need is committing yourself to this process of self exploration as authentically as you can.
-Living meaningful life and working with purpose is extremely fulfilling and intrinsically rewarding.
+It is unique for each of us.
+All you really need is committing yourself to this process of self-exploration as authentically as you can.
+Purposeful work is extremely fulfilling and intrinsically rewarding.
 However, this is usually not an easy process as you go deeper into your being, questioning your beliefs and cultural conditioning about life, work and money.
-You need to unlearn lot of what you have been told repeatedly about success and its delusive association with wealth & fame.
+You need to unlearn some of what you have been told repeatedly about success and its delusive association with wealth & fame.
 You need to evolve your own definition of your success.
 When you know who you are, and what (all) you love to work on, then it is more of a dynamic journey of building your career and lifestyle around your preferences and interests.
 Currently, I try to choose my work based on what excites me and what energizes me, although it is not always lucrative. 😛

 If you’d like to discuss about your own career choices, just drop a line and I’d be happy to help.
 Happy exploring, experimenting and walking on your own Zen path! 🙂